-Note: The proposal will be assessed on the scientific merit, but equally as an integral part of the candidate's development into a career aligned with CHF and AHA's mission.
+Note: The proposal will be assessed on the scientific merit, but equally as an integral part of the candidate's development into a career aligned with the missions of the CHF and the AHA.

 A new fellow may not have had adequate time to generate preliminary data; therefore, applicants may present preliminary data generated by the mentor.
 The assessment of preliminary data, whether generated by the mentor or the applicant, should be put into perspective so that bold new ideas and risk taking by beginning investigators are encouraged rather than stymied.